AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Connector Events

-There is a list of connectors events, which hold some information about the active connector.
+There is a list of events connectors dispatch on different actions.

 <table>
 <tr>